blairmacintyre/blairmacintyre.github.com/_posts/2018-03-12-webxr-reflecting-on-the-needs-for-real-ar-on-the-web.md

 But if you want to have the painting standing in an exact location of the field, such as beside the sidewalk in this picture, or if you wanted to paint giant spider webs hanging between the windows on a building, or paint a mustache on a statue near the field, GPS is never going to be accurate enough.

 We’ve been referring to this problem as the “last meter” problem.
 GPS gets you within a few meters of your real location, but how can we solve the last meter problem?
-How can we ensure that the moustache appears on the statue, the 3D birthday “card” over the center of the kitchen table, or the maintenance alert left by a technician appears over the right machine?
+How can we ensure that the mustache appears on the statue, the 3D birthday “card” over the center of the kitchen table, or the maintenance alert left by a technician appears over the right machine?

 One approach is to try and solve the problem globally.
 A few articles have been written recently about the idea of an [AR Cloud](https://medium.com/super-ventures-blog/arkit-and-arcore-will-not-usher-massive-adoption-of-mobile-ar-da3d87f7e5ad) or Mirror World or something similar: a massive, continuously updated model of the world created by aggregating sensor information from AR users, allowing devices and content to be positioned accurately in 3D space anywhere in the world.
 This might be initially appealing from a technical viewpoint (such a system might solve localization, persistence, ensuring everyone has the same coordinate systems, occlusion of content by the physical world, and on and on, in one fell swoop!).
 But it seems inconceivable that such a system could be built  without creating intractable privacy and surveillance problems, even without considering the implications of a security breach on the database.